-Abstracts for posters – 31st December 2018 deadline
+Abstracts for posters – 31st March 2019 extended deadline

 The presentation of posters is very much encouraged.
 Posters should be A0 size in portrait.
 If you would like to present a poster, please tick the box on the registration form and fill in your abstract of no more than 1500 characters (including spaces).
-Once registered, abstracts may be submitted at any time before the extended abstract deadline (Monday 31st December 2018).
-If you wish to be considered for a short talk (up to 25mins) then please indicate this on the form.
+Once registered, abstracts may be submitted at any time before the extended abstract deadline (Sunday 31st March 2019).
+If you wish to be considered for a short talk (up to 25mins) then please indicate this on the form (there is one more Late Bird talk slot available).
 If you want to include figures in your abstract then simply include them in the Word file.
 Don’t forget to include the title, author list and affiliations.
 We will endeavour to give you the presentation preference you indicate, but due to the small number of poster slots available we are not able to guarantee this.

 Accommodation is not included in the registration fee.
 Please refer to London hotels and B&B establishments for more information.

 As an event funded by donations and registration fees only, we have limited resources at our disposal.
 We aim to make a contribution towards travel expenses for presenters but this may not completely cover the costs incurred.